nortd/lasersaur/manual/troubleshooting.md

 - gantry carts loose on rails
 - y-cart not perpenticular
 - slip of shaft couplings
-- loosing steps
+- losing steps

 Lasersaur is Losing Steps
 --------------------------
-Loosing steps is a fairly common issue with stepper motor systems.
+Losing steps is a fairly common issue with stepper motor systems.
 It is caused by either the gantry having too much resistance (rail or belt) or the stepper too little torque.
 You fix it by making sure the gantry is aligned and clean and the motors are functioning properly.

 ### Rail Resistance
 Generally speaking the gantry is fine if there is no noticable mis-alignment and/or visible dirt build-up on the rails.
 Technically one of the ball bearing rollers can also fail but this is unusual.
 Test the carts with the stepper belt disconnected because the motors self-induce and cause friciton that oddly feels like a rail problem.
 Align all the rollers so they grab the rail.
 Tilt the cart in all directions and make sure this still holds true.
 Every roller should be in contact but no so hard that you cannot manually rotate it any more.
 Also when you manually rotate them (while in light contact with the rail) they should all have about the same resistance.
 This give you a sense how hard the press against the rail.
 If a roller presses onto the rail too hard you are just unecessarily wearing down your rail.